lynnboy/implnote-boost/detail.md

 Header `<boost/detail/identifier.hpp>`

-* A class template `identifier` used tobe base class to distinguish from each other.
+* A class template `identifier` used as base class to distinguish from each other.
 * No usage.

 #### Dependency